oppressionslayer/wsrf-sudoku-solved-series/Three_Paths_to_100_Percent.md

 5. If it succeeds → try candidate B on a fresh clone
 6. If both succeed but agree on a placement → that placement is proven

-Your Forcing Nets at depth 6 get 9%.
+Forcing Nets that at depth 6 get 9%.
 Adding this one recursive wrapper gets you to 100%.
 The technique instances that currently appear AFTER Forcing Nets in your cascade — technique instances that appear after Forcing Nets in a typical cascade — FPF catches all of them and more.

 Later, if you want the elegance of Path 1 (DeepResonance), you can make your Forcing Nets recursive — when a Forcing Net places a digit, propagate and search for another Forcing Net on the result.
 Same principle, your own building blocks.